zanata/zanata-spa/README.md

 Build and run a server: `npm run watch`.

  - Editor is available at [localhost:8000](http://localhost:8000)
+   - the editor will be blank at the base URL, include the project-version to show content.
+The format is localhost:8000/#/{project-slug}/{version-slug}/translate
  - Assumes a server is already serving the Zanata REST API.